 Queen Elizabeth II celebrated her Diamond Jubilee in 2012, marking the sixty-year anniversary of her reign as Queen and Head of the Commonwealth.
 Elizabeth acceded to the throne on February 6, 1952 after the death of her father, King George VI.

 Queen Elizabeth II is the second monarch to celebrate her Diamond Jubilee; Queen Victoria was the first to do so in 1897.
-Elizabeth has lived longer than any other British monarch, and her reign is the second-longest in Commonwealth history, surpassed only by Queen Victoria’s sixty-three year reign.
+Elizabeth has lived longer than any other British monarch, and her reign is the longest in Commonwealth history, surpassing Queen Victoria’s sixty-three year reign in September 2015.

 The Queen first visited Canada as Princess Elizabeth in 1951.
 She made her first visit as Queen in 1957, when she and Prince Philip opened Canada’s twenty-third Parliament.
 Two years later, the couple completed an extensive tour of Canada in which they visited every province and territory.
 She visited Canada in 1977 to celebrate her Silver Jubilee, and again in 2002 for her Golden Jubilee.

 The Queen has been present for many momentous occasions in Canadian history.
 Such occasions include the opening of the St. Lawrence Seaway in 1959, Canada’s Centennial celebrations in 1967, the 1976 Montreal Olympics, and the signing of Trudeau’s Constitution Act in 1982.
 The Queen has made twenty-two official tours of Canada to date — more than any other Commonwealth nation.

 Diamond Jubilee celebrations took place across Canada in 2012.
 As well, In honour of the Queen, Canada distributed sixty thousand Diamond Jubilee medals.
 Medals were awarded to Canadians who have demonstrated dedication in serving their fellow citizens, their community, and their country.
 Recipients also included those who made a significant contribution to Canada or to their community.